davparker/DataScience_03_Project/README.md

 ======================

 Coursera Data Science Specialization Track class 03 Course Project

 ---
 title: "Coursera Project Tidy Data"
 author: "David Parker"
 date: "Sunday, July 27, 2014"
 output: html_document
 ---

-### Objective:
+## Objective:
 To create a "Tidy" dataset from data published in an experiment using wearable smart devices.
 This is a "Data Science, Wearable Computing" experiment.
-The data from this experiment, titled "Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine" [1], is publicly avaible, cited below in this document.
+The data from this experiment, titled ["Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine" *1][id], is publicly avaible, cited below in this document.

-### Process:
+## Process:
 A single R script handes all the processing.
 It is located [here](https://github.com/davparker/DataScience_03_Project/blob/master/run_analysis.R).
+Script processing occurs in the following order.

+### Housekeeping:
-In preperation to aquire "Human Activity Recognition Using Smartphones Data Set", the script first checks to see if a copy is present in the working directory.
-If not it downloads it from:
+In preperation to aquire "Human Activity Recognition Using Smartphones Data Set", the script first checks to see __if__ a copy is present in the working directory.
+If __not__ it downloads it from:
 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 The script then unzips the data into the working directory.

+### Intial Data Loading:
 Next, the script reads in the datasets in the following order:
 First gathers data common to both test and train:
 + Read *actvity_labels.txt* into, dataframe: __xActivityLabels__
 + Read *features.txt* labels into, dataframe: __xColNames__ (these are column names common to Train & Test)